Young

 BLINDER PRACTICE

-I play with a "drawing helper".
+We play with a "drawing helper".
 It is a sheet of paper pierced in the center by the pencil.
 This blinder lays on top of the drawing hand to hide the drawing paper.

 At this point, the child actually draws practice lines on paper.
 The blinder helps avoid the temptation to look at the drawing while forgetting to looking at the edge of the object line being drawn.
 Looking

 down at the paper while practicing contour lines does not help us get the basic data needed.
-Looking at the paper is more likely to produce a regression to a previous schema (a stereotype of the image).
+Looking at the drawing is more likely to produce a regression to a previous schema (a stereotype of the image).
 I remind children to move the pencil

 only

-while the eye studies the subject.
+while the eye studies the thing being observed.
 Do it just like we did in the air.
-Do it slowly.
+Do it slowly, moving the drawing hand to draw the lines that you see. |

 All of this is preparation practice.
 The child selects various edge lines and practices each line once or twice, but is told that they will have a chance to draw the whole thing after they have practiced all of the lines once or twice.
 This practice process produces a jumble of lines on the paper.
 This is fine because it is rehearsal.
 I affirm the child's efforts at each step along the way.
-This is a preliminary practice of the individual lines -- not the whole thing.

 The student may peek at the paper when